0xor0ne/awesome-list/README.md

 * [cpu_rec][301]: recognize cpu instructions in an arbitrary binary file.
 * [CyberChef][155]: web app for encryption, encoding, compression and data analysis.
+* [decomp2dbg][442]: plugin to introduce interactive symbols into your debugger from your decompiler.
 * [Diffware][52]: configurable tool providing a summary of the changes between two files or directories
   * [Diffoscope][53]: directory differ.